 Water is and will increasingly be, a scarce resource.
 A typical bath requires between 250 L and 300 L of water to fully immerse a body.
 If a family of four all take a fresh bath, 1000 L of water has just been consumed.
 A Japanese family of four would consume only 250 L of water plus a small amount for cleansing before entering the bath.
 The water needs to be heated so the western family is not only using four times the water, they are consuming four times the energy to heat that water.

-One of the great advantages of a wooden bath tub is that they retain the warmth of the water for considerably longer than an acrylic or cast-iron bath tub.
+One of the great advantages of a wooden bathtub is that they retain the warmth of the water for considerably longer than acrylic or cast-iron bathtub.
 Anyone who likes to soak in a bath knows about adding hot water to keep the temperature up… obviously consuming even more water and heating energy.
 And if you don’t have an instantaneous hot water system, you also probably just used all the hot water in your house!

-Another significant advantage is that wooden tubs can be fully customised to your specifications.
-You can have a wider, longer or deeper tub than standard.
-However, customisation like that, as well as the wooden bath tub itself, comes at a cost.
-You can expect to pay anything from two to five times the cost of a conventional, similarly sized, quality bath tub.
+Another significant advantage is that wooden tubs can be fully customized to your specifications.
+You can have a wider, longer, or deeper tub than standard.
+However, customization like that, as well as the wooden bathtub itself, comes at a cost.
+You can expect to pay anything from two to five times the cost of a conventional, similarly sized, quality bathtub.

-One of the biggest concerns when people are considering installing a wooden bath tub is how to retain and maintain the original appearance of the tub.
+One of the biggest concerns, when people are considering installing a wooden bath tub, is how to retain and maintain the original appearance of the tub.
 Any timber product is unique.
 Even timber products made to the same exacting specifications will be different because of the grain of the timber used.
 This adds to the beauty of the product.
 The natural grain is, of course, its biggest asset.
-The grain can be stained or left in its natural colours.
+The grain can be stained or left in its natural colors.
 Regardless, the timber will need to be finished in such a way as to provide long-term protection.

 Selecting the timber:

-If a tub is made from a low oil timber, the manufacturer will normally recommended that the tub be used at least once per week to stop it from drying out.
-In other words, a certain level of moisture content is necessary in baths of that type.
+If a tub is made from low-oil timber, the manufacturer will normally recommend that the tub be used at least once per week to stop it from drying out.
+In other words, a certain level of moisture content is necessary for baths of that type.
 Of course, assuming that you enjoy taking baths, that would be a pro rather than a con!

 If you are heading away from home for more than a week, these tubs require that you place a bowl of water in the tub.
 The bowl should have a sponge in it that has at least 25% of the sponge exposed to air as an aid to evaporation.
 The tub then needs to be covered with a non-permeable cover.
 This ensures high humidity inside the tub so that the timber doesn’t dry out.

 Chinese-made cedar tubs, similar to the one shown below, can be purchased FOB for as little $500.
 Add freight and associated import costs and these still represent a bargain.
 Most are handmade by small specialist manufacturers in China, such as Kangxi.
-Customisation is therefore easy.
-In fact, even ‘one off’ designs can be accommodated.
+Customization is therefore easy.
+In fact, even ‘one-off’ designs can be accommodated.

 If the tub is sealed with oil, a wipe down with vinegar will normally suffice.
 Of course, oiled surfaces can be easily and quickly refreshed according to the manufacturer’s instructions.
 But all manufacturers of wooden tubs recommend that their products be used for soaking, not cleansing.

 We are absolutely knocked out by some of these.
-Which one is your favourite, or does a more standard bath better suit your personality?
+Which one is your favorite, or does a more standard bath better suit your personality?